swaptacular/swpt-k8s-config/README.md

 ...
 ...

-$ git push origin master
+$ git push origin master  # Pushes the changes to the GitOps repository.
 Enumerating objects: 5, done.
 Counting objects: 100% (5/5), done.
 Delta compression using up to 4 threads